zfk3/MIE424-Final-Project-/README.md

 We implemented our optimization problem using the famous COMPAS and Adult Income dataset.
 Our primliminary exploratory data anlysis, feature selection, and data processing can be found in the following notebook:

 1. EDA.ipynb

+## Experimentation Pipeline
+All experiments were run locally using CPU through an experimentation pipeline built on Google Colab in Python.
+The data processing and analysis portion of our pipeline was built with the standard pandas, plotly, and numpy packages.
+The ML models and testing in our pipeline were built using torch, sklearn, and fairlearn (a library to compute fairness metrics from ML model outputs).
+The experimentation pipeline consists of the following components:
+a) Data Loaders: To load and clean each dataset.
+b) Data Splitter: Splits the data into train/validation/test sets with fixed seeding.
+We used a single split for all of our testing (i.e. no cross-validation).
+This is because our experimentation involved training many different model variants and cross-validation for all of them would be impractical given the time.
+c) Models: Initialize the desired model architecture in Pytorch.
+d) Training and Testing Loop: framework to train, validate and test each model variant using a gradient descent approach.